Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 9.12.
 Write a program that display first n fibonacci numbers using array 9.13.
 Write a program that display first n prime numbers using array

+9.14.
+Write a program that reads any decimal number and display equivalent binary number

+10. Multi Dimentional Array